psychemedia/storytelling-notes/gwion-bach.md

 On land and on sea,
 It is indispensable.
 It is without an equal,
-It is four-sided ;
+It is four-sided;
 It is not confined,
-It is incomparable ;
+It is incomparable;
-It comes from four quarters ;
+It comes from four quarters;
 It will not be advised,
 It will not be without advice.
 It commences its journey